-Applications to the Doctor of Ministry program are made to the Centre for the Study of Ministry at the Toronto School of Theology (TST).
+Applications to the Doctor of Ministry (DMin) program are made to the Admissions Committee of the Centre for the Study of Ministry (CSM) at the Toronto School of Theology (TST).

 Application Deadline and Form